Vintage clothing: Retail market

 Popular places to buy vintage clothing include charity-run second-hand clothing shops, thrift stores, consignment shops, garage sales, car boot sales, flea markets, antique markets, estate sales, auctions, vintage clothing shops and vintage fashion, textile or collectables fairs.
+Specialist vintage clothing shops, such as Virginia by Virginia Bates in London, often attracted high-end customers.

 With the rise of the digital world and social media, the consumption of Vintage clothing has rapidly expanded, with e-commerce websites leading to growth in consumer accessibility of vintage pieces.
 The internet has drastically increased the availability of specific and hard-to-get items and opened up prospective markets for sellers around the world.
 In the last 20 years, social media in particular has become the most popular medium for consumers to obtain information about, and interact with vintage fashion.

-Popular places to acquire garments include online auctions (e.g. eBay), multi-vendor sites (e.g. Etsy), online vintage clothing shops, (eg. TheRealReal, ThredUp), specialist forums, and social media sites (eg. Facebook Marketplace, Depop), where consumers can like, share, and purchase vintage goods from their smartphones.
+Popular places to acquire garments include online auctions, multi-vendor sites, online vintage clothing shops, specialist forums, and social media sites, where consumers can like, share, and purchase vintage goods from their smartphones.
 Many vintage clothing shops with physical locations also sell their goods online.
+In a world filled with fast fashion and "new" being the most popular choice, vintage style has found a way to stay popular.
+This has a lot to do with celebrities and influencers following this trend, making it a desirable choice for the general public as well.
+Famous brands, such as Gucci, have made choices like cutting down the number of yearly fashion shows, in order to move the fashion industry toward greater sustainability.
+The seasonal fashion cycle that the industry has followed for years is being broken down to favor a more environmentally conscious approach to fashion.

 Typically in the United States, vintage clothing shops can be found clustered in college towns and artsy neighborhoods of cities.
 In contrast to thrift stores that sell both vintage and contemporary used clothing, vintage clothing shops are usually for-profit enterprises, with the market mixed between small chains and independent stores.
 These stores typically range from 200 to 5,000 square feet in size, and will usually have a fitting room.
 Vintage clothing stores may obtain clothing from individuals in exchange for cash or store credit.